veit/jupyter-tutorial/docs/productive/packaging/index.rst

 #.
 Notebooks are well suited for moving forward quickly, but when the code
    becomes more extensive, it is advisable to store stable code in packages.
 #.
-You can use :ref:`pytest <../../testing/ipytest.ipynb>` not only within
+You can use :doc:`pytest <../../testing/ipytest>` not only within your
-   your notebooks for testing, but also within your packages.
+   notebooks for testing, but also within your packages.

    .. seealso::
       :doc:`python-basics:test/pytest`